National Bowel Cancer Screening Program: PI 09-Adverse events (hospital admission rate)

 Adverse event data are collected within the NBCSP for those undergoing assessment; however, return of these data to the NBCSP register is not compulsory, meaning they may be incomplete.
 These NBCSP register data will be used until a more accurate and complete data source is available.

 The indicator will be reviewed at the completion of the biennial screening rollout, or earlier if program changes warrant it.
 The NBCSP adverse event data, while potentially incomplete, only contain true adverse events.

 Australian Institute of Health and Welfare

 |Related metadata references:|

-Supersedes National Bowel Cancer Screening Program: PI 09-Adverse events (hospital admission rate) Health, Superseded 06/09/2018
+Has been superseded by National Bowel Cancer Screening Program: PI 09-Adverse events (hospital admission rate) Health, Standard 06/09/2018